Please enter via our online site at: www.wildlifephotographeroftheyear.com

 For all categories: digital files must be submitted as JPEGs, saved at a high quality setting of at least 8 in Photoshop, Adobe RGB (1998), and at 1920 pixels along the longest dimension.
 No borders, watermarks or signatures should be included.

-Digital adjustments including tone and contrast, burning, dodging, cropping, sharpening, noise reduction, minor cleaning work, HDR, stitched panoramas, focus stacking using multiple exposure taken at the same location at the same time, are permitted providing that they are reported within the caption and comply with the Competition’s principles of authenticity so do not misrepresent the reality of nature.
+Digital adjustments including tone and contrast, burning, dodging, cropping, sharpening, noise reduction, minor cleaning work work (e.g. removal of sensor dust or scratches on transparencies/scans, removal of chromatic aberration), HDR, stitched panoramas, focus stacking and multiple exposure taken at the same location at the same time (as a continuous sequence – seconds or minutes apart), are permitted providing that they comply with the Competition's principles of authenticity, and so do not misrepresent the reality of nature.

 To check that any adjustments made to the image comply with our rules.